Tips to Lower Toddlers' Choking Risks

 Keep small objects out of little hands

-Although food is the most common cause of choking in small children, other objects are also a threat.
-Keep small household items and toys with small removable parts out of toddlers' reach.
-Be sure to remove common offenders, such as uninflated or broken balloons, coins, marbles, tiny balls, pen caps, button-type batteries, and pins.
-Balloons are the toys most commonly involved in fatal choking accidents.
+Balloons are the toys most commonly involved in deadly choking accidents.
 If a child bites on an inflated latex balloon, it can pop, enter the lungs, and choke the child.
 Broken pieces of a balloon can also be dangerous if a young child picks one up and puts it in his or her mouth.

-Choking can occur even if you take precautions.
-If your child has a forceful cough and is crying or vocal, let the child get the food or object out.
+Choking can happen even if you are careful.
+If your child has a forceful cough and is crying or vocal, let the child get the food or object out him or herself.
 If your child can't make a sound, have someone call 911 or your local emergency number, while you do the Heimlich maneuver.
 Learn the version that's right for your child's age.
 The American Heart Association provides standard procedures for choking victims of all ages.
 Once the food or object comes out, take your child to the health care provider.
-A piece of the object may remain in the lung; only a health care provider can tell if your child is OK.
+A piece of the object may remain in the lung.
+Only a health care provider can tell if your child is OK.

 Online Medical Reviewer: MMI board-certified, academically affiliated clinician